A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Experiments

 \section{Experiments}

 \textbf{Datasets.} We evaluated CLIP-Fed on CIFAR-10, CIFAR-10-LT, and CIFAR-100~\cite{krizhevsky2009learning}.
-CIFAR-10-LT introduced an exponential class imbalance to simulate real-world long-tailed distributions.
-To emulate Non-IID client settings, we adopted Pathological Non-IID partitioning~\cite{blanchard2017machine}.
+CIFAR-10-LT was a variant of CIFAR-10 with long-tail distribution characteristics.
+The number of its category samples decreased exponentially, thereby simulating the category imbalance phenomenon in the real world.
+To simulate Non-IID data, we adopted the Pathological Non-IID partitioning~\cite{blanchard2017machine}.

 \textbf{Implementation Details.} We simulated a FL scenario with 100 clients, where a portion is malicious.
 Malicious clients conducted four types of backdoor attacks, including BadNets~\cite{gu2017badnets}, DBA~\cite{xie2019dba}, LayerAttack, and AFA, following an ``all-to-one" strategy.
 ResNet-18 was used as the model backbone.
 All experiments were conducted on an RTX 4090 GPU with Python 3.9, PyTorch 2.2.2, and CUDA 11.8.
 Unless stated otherwise, we simulated Non-IID client data distributions and employed the ViT-L/14 version of CLIP.